Ryan Sidebottom: Career

 Sidebottom left Yorkshire to join Nottinghamshire at the end of the 2003 season, having taken 163 wickets for Yorkshire at an average of 25.12.
 At Nottinghamshire, he took 50 wickets in both the 2005 and 2006 seasons, helping them to the County Championship title in 2005.
 He has won five County Championships in total; he won the title with Yorkshire in 2001, 2014 and 2015 after returning to the county of his birth, and with Nottinghamshire in 2005 and 2010.

 He sports a flamboyant hairstyle which has led to the dressing room nickname of "Sexual Chocolate".
 Sidebottom's long hair indirectly led to a second nickname, "Stringfellow", after a hapless Henry Blofeld repeatedly confused him with long-haired nightclub impresario Peter Stringfellow during the first Test match against New Zealand in 2008.

 On 22 February 2017, Sidebottom announced that he would be retiring from first-class cricket in all formats, commencing at the end of the 2017 County Championship.
 He now runs a Cricket Academy and Foundation.

 Sidebottom was appointed bowling consultant for Surrey, on 14 March 2018.

 In 2019, Sidebottom appeared on the eleventh series of Dancing on Ice alongside professional skater Brandee Malto.
 Following a skate-off against Melody Thornton and Jane Danson, Sidebottom and Danson were eliminated in Week 7.

-His international career is now behind him but he can draw much satisfaction not only from the manner in which he took a belated second chance in international cricket, but the way that latterly he has committed himself with skill and determination to an extended career on England's professional circuit with Yorkshire, the county of his birth.
+He considers his career behind him, with no direct participation in cricket aside from competitive veterans' leagues.